 Why do 2026 dental cleaning prices differ so much by region?

-Regional cost variation in 2026 reflects four main inputs: local wage rates for hygienists (Bureau of Labor Statistics data shows a $32 to $58 per hour spread between low-cost and high-cost states), commercial real estate costs for the dental office, malpractice insurance premiums (substantially higher in New York and Florida than in Iowa), and local market competition.
+Regional cost variation in 2026 reflects four main inputs: local wage rates for hygienists (Bureau of Labor Statistics data shows a wide spread between low-cost and high-cost states around the $47.16 national median hourly wage), commercial real estate costs for the dental office, malpractice insurance premiums (substantially higher in New York and Florida than in Iowa), and local market competition.
 The same D1110 cleaning that bills at $90 in rural Mississippi typically bills at $200 in midtown Manhattan.

 Did 2026 Medicare changes affect dental cleaning coverage?